(p) Provisions and contingent liabilities

 Diluted earnings per share adjusts the figures used in the determination of basic earnings per share to take into account:

-• the after income tax effect of interest and other financing costs associated with dilutive potential equity shares; and
+• The after income tax effect of interest and other financing costs associated with dilutive potential equity shares, and

-• the weighted average number of additional equity shares that would have been outstanding assuming the conversion of all dilutive potential equity shares.
+• The weighted average number of additional equity shares that would have been outstanding assuming the conversion of all dilutive potential equity shares.

-NOTE 1C: OTHER ACCOUNTING POLICIES
+NOTE 1C: OTHER ACCOUNTING POLOCIES

 (a) Segment reporting